 “We just want it to be a successful year for everyone,” the teacher said in a phone call home.
 The words she spoke were soothing, but her tone said otherwise.
 “You could hear she was upset,” recalls Emma’s mom, who herself was assigned homework.
 The teacher told her to clear off Emma’s desk so there’d be no further distractions.

-All that in the first week of school for a kid who had used her small summer allowance to pay for a math game subscription.
+All that in the first week of school for a kid who used her small summer allowance to pay for a math game subscription.

 Last spring’s rush to online learning was understandably rife with problems.
 “For most, remote teaching did not work well,” contends David McKinnon, Professor of Neurobiology and Behavior at Stony Brook University in a presentation by Children and Screens.
 “Kids gained little or nothing, or regressed.”
 This time, schools have had more time to prepare.
 Still, he says, “creating a good remote learning program is a very challenging task.”